ROBelgium/MSNoise/README.md

 Getting Help
 ------------
 The best way to get help is to subscribe to the Mailing List and ask your question directly there.
-It is available on http://mailman-as.oma.be/mailman/listinfo/msnoise and the archive is either http://mailman-as.oma.be/pipermail/msnoise/ or on http://news.gmane.org/gmane.science.geophysics.msnoise for a nice view.
+It is available on http://mailman-as.oma.be/mailman/listinfo/msnoise and the archive is http://mailman-as.oma.be/pipermail/msnoise/.

 Citing MSNoise
 --------------